Skip to content

 The Embedded Payment Button renders Apple Pay inside a web component — no SDK install required.
 It is a web integration for Vanilla JS, React, and Vue apps.

-**Before you start:** Contact your Banxa integration contact to get provisioned.
-The button-only setting must be enabled on your environment, and your domain must be registered for Apple Pay (covered below).
+Before you start: Contact your Banxa integration contact to get provisioned.
+Two things must be set up on Banxa's side: the button-only setting on your environment, and Apple Pay domain registration (covered below).
 Neither can be self-served.
+Two certificates are required per merchant for Apple Pay — Banxa creates these as part of provisioning.

 Environment-level setting